Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Matchup vs. Buffalo

-- In seven matchups against the Bills, Brady averaged 238.3 passing yards per game, 61.2 yards below his over/under in Sunday's game.
+- Brady averaged 238.3 passing yards per game in seven matchups against the Bills, 61.2 yards less than his over/under for Sunday.

-- Brady threw a touchdown pass in four of those contests against the Bills, and threw multiple touchdown passes twice.
+- Brady threw at least a pair of TDs twice in those contests against the Bills, while throwing a touchdown pass in four games.

 - Note: Brady's stats vs. Bills date back to 2016.

-- The 174.9 yards per game the Bills are giving up through the air makes them the NFL's best pass defense.
+- The 174.9 passing yards the Bills yield per game makes them the NFL's best pass defense this season.

 - At 0.7 passing TDs conceded per game, the Bills defense is ranked first in the NFL.